IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_mtls.html.markdown

 ---

 # ibm_cis_mtls
- Provides mutaul TLS(mTLS) certificate settings resource.
+ Provides mutual TLS(mTLS) certificate settings resource.
 The resource allows to create(upload), update, or delete mTLS certificate settings of a domain of an IBM Cloud Internet Services CIS instance.
 For more information about mtls, see [CIS MTLS](https://cloud.ibm.com/docs/cis?topic=cis-mtls-features).

 ## Example usage
 ```terraform